nalej/docs/docs/organization/organization-1.md

 The Organization area contains all the information related to the organization and the management of its members.
 In this area you will be able to create, manage and delete users, as well as assign them different roles in the platform and create new roles if necessary.

-_Attention CLI users:_
+!!! note

-_The CLI responses are shown in text format, which can be obtained adding_ `--output="text"` _to the user options.
-If you need the responses in JSON format, you can get them by adding_ `--output="json"` _at the end of your requests, or as a user option._
+    The CLI responses are shown in text format, which can be obtained adding `--output="text"` to the user options.
+If you need the responses in JSON format, you can get them by adding `--output="json"` at the end of your requests, or as a user option.

 ## Getting the organization information